-Errors on board.
+Errors on board first run, this has been fixed in the 2nd run.
 Unfortunately we have a few mishaps on the PCB, nothing major, but it’s nice to be aware of when building.

 - Board 1, The pinout of the noise transistor is wrong.
 It’s labeled as EBC from top to bottom, but it should be CBE instead.
 A BC547 will fit with the silkscreen and work well.

 - Board 1, The rate slider for the LFO might kill the LFO when it’s at bottom.
 Increase the 470Ω resistor next to it to something between 560Ω and 1k depending on your preference.
 This might not affect all builds.